marklogic-community/grove-react-template/docs/BEST_PRACTICES.markdown

 ## Typing

-We are trying to minimize the learning curve for new developers, so adoption of a typing system should be completely optional for applications consuming muir libraries.
+We are trying to minimize the learning curve for new developers, so adoption of a typing system should be completely optional for applications consuming Grove libraries.

 That said, it may be useful for a library to adopt a typing system and it may be possible to hide that bit of complexity from the consuming application.
 TypeScript and Flow are options.
 Feedback welcome on recommendations here.